piedoom/tumbot/README.md

 `rake migrate`

-You will need to manually adjust enviornment variables to suit your case.
+You will need to manually adjust environment variables to suit your case.
 They are currently:

 `'TUMBLR_CONSUMER_KEY'`